simopt-admin/simopt/docs/cascadetime.rst

 Description:
 ------------
 In each replication, we simulate non-progressive cascade(s) process within a finite time :math:`\tau`.
-The non-progressive cascade process is similar to the progressive one (see the .rst file for CASCADE) but within a finite tiem horizon and including the probability of becoming inactive at each time step :math:`\beta_v` for node :math:`v \in V`.
+The non-progressive cascade process is similar to the progressive one (see the .rst file for CASCADE) but within a finite time horizon and including the probability of becoming inactive at each time step :math:`\beta_v` for node :math:`v \in V`.
 Besides, the initial node activation probabilities become :math:`u_v^t \in [0,1] \forall v \in V, t = \{1, 2, \ldots, \tau\}`, which is time-dependent.